 My primary interests are in deep learning, computer vision, autonomous driving.
 I focus on object recognition in the realm urban scenes.
-This involves work in pedestrian detection, object detection, instance semantic segmenation, among others.
+This involves work in pedestrian detection, object detection, semantic forecasting, and efficient binary-weight CNNs among others.

 Find out more at project website, publication, and source code.

 Monocular urban pedestrian detection system featuring a cascade of networks, and a 30 class semantic segmentation side task jointly trained using Caltech and Cityscapes.